sebllns/kmhelpers/README.md

 - 🔍 **Query system** with FASTA/FASTQ support
 - 📈 **Compression metrics** with histograms and performance tracking

-## Installation with kmhelpersctl (Recommended)

-kmhelpersctl is a bash utility script that simplifies installation of kmhelpers and kmindex.
+## Getting started

-### 1. Clone the repository and navigate to it
+Clone the repository and navigate to it

 ```bash
 git clone https://gitlab.inria.fr/omicfinder/kmhelpers